Spark Program

 - Approved (grant size confirmed)

-- Revise & resubmit (scope or proof needs tightening)
+- Revise & resubmit (scope, proof, or alignment needs tightening)

-- Not a fit (doesn't match Spark goals)
+- Not a fit (does not match Spark's current funding priorities)

 What You Receive